1. Home: Explore careers

 • applied maths

 After your degree, you can apply for the postgraduate NHS Scientist Training Programme (STP).
-During the 3-year programme, you'll be employed and study a postgraduate master's degree at university.
+During the 3-year programme, you'll combine employment in the NHS with study for a postgraduate master's degree.

 • clinical measurement

-Competition for places on the STP is high, so it helps to have relevant experience.
-Try and do some voluntary work in a hospital and get experience of patient contact.
+There is a lot of competition for places on the STP, so it helps to have relevant experience.
+You could do some voluntary work in a hospital to get experience of patient contact.

 Entry requirements